git-lfs/git-lfs/docs/proposals/ssh_adapter.md

 The `transfer` argument is equivalent to the corresponding value in the HTTP JSON API.
 The `refname` argument is equivalent to the `name` argument of the `ref` object in the HTTP JSON API.
+The `hash-algo` argument is equivalent to the `hash_algo` argument in the HTTP JSON API.

 Unknown arguments should be ignored, as should unknown key-value pairs in the `oid-line` production.